Top 100 Universities in the UK 2026 (Full List)

 The University of Cambridge is among the best universities in England.
 Established in 1209, it consistently ranks among the top UK universities.
 It is home to 31 autonomous colleges, and Cambridge fosters a multidisciplinary and international community.
 Its notable alumni include Sir Isaac Newton, Charles Darwin, and Sylvia Plath.

-Cambridge’s intense and intellectually demanding study life emphasizes independent learning.
+Cambridge’s intense and intellectually demanding study life emphasises independent learning.
 The University has a high acceptance rate for international students, around 20-21%.
 With a strong reputation in the UK university league tables, Cambridge remains a model of excellence in British higher education institutions.

 3. University College London (UCL)